fedspendingtransparency/usaspending-website/api_contracts/contracts/award/AwardProfile.md

         + award_id: 123 (optional, string)
             The internal id of the award to filter on.
 If not included, all sub-awards are returned.
         + limit: 15 (optional, number)
             The number of results to include per page.
-Defaults to 10.
+            + Default: 10
         + page: 1 (optional, number)
             The page of results to return based on the limit.
-Defaults to 1.
+            + Default: 1
-        + sort: subaward_number (optional, string)
+        + sort: subaward_number (optional, enum[string])
             The field results are sorted by.
-Defaults to `subaward_number`.
-One of `subaward_number`, `description`, `action_date`, `amount`, `recipient_name`.
+            + Default: subaward_number
+            + Members
+                + subaward_number
+                + description
+                + action_date
+                + amount
+                + recipient_name
         + order: desc (optional, string)
-            The direction results are sorted by.
-Defaults to descending.
+            The direction results are sorted by. `asc` for ascending, `desc` for descending.
+            + Default: desc

 + Response 200 (application/json)
     + Attributes